-You can test an Apple SCSI hard disk with the Apple HD SC Setup program, which is on the floppy disk labeled Disk Tools that came with your computer.
-If your computer has a built-in CD-ROM drive, and you didn't receive floppy disks, you can find the Apple HD SC Setup program on the CD-ROM disc that contains system software.
+You can test an Apple SCSI hard disk with the Apple HD SC Setup program, which is on the Utilities floppy disk that came with your computer.
+If your computer has a built-in CD-ROM drive, and you didn't receive floppy disks, you can find the Apple HD SC Setup program on the Macintosh Performa CD.

-1 Start up your computer from the Disk Tools disk or the CD-ROM disc that contains system software.
+1 Start up your computer from the Utilities disk or the Macintosh Performa CD.

-See "Starting Up From a CD-ROM Disc" or "Starting Up From a Floppy Disk" in the section "Initializing a Hard Disk" earlier in this chapter.
+See "Starting Up From a CD-ROM Disc" or "Starting Up From a Floppy Disk" earlier in this section.